sriramkandukuri/devenv/README.md

 Use `./install.sh help` for instructions.

 To install everything use `./install.sh all`
+Add below line to your bashrc to enable all bash custom commands

+`. ~/devenv/shell/bash/devenv_bashrc`

 If powerline fonts are not supported add below lines to bashrc instead of above step.